YogiMind/dotfiles/README.md

 ## Installation

-First, check out the dotfiles repo in your $HOME directory using git
+First, pull the dotfiles repo into your $HOME directory using git

 ```
-git clone git@github.com:YogiMind/dotfiles.git
+git clone git@github.com:YogiMind/dotfiles.git ~/
-cd dotfiles
+cd ~/dotfiles
 ```

-then use GNU stow to create symlinks
+Then use GNU \<package> to create symlinks

+Example for nvim

 ```
-stow .
+stow nvim
 ```